Kong/mashape-oauth/FLOWS.md

 * HMAC-SHA1 [[W](http://en.wikipedia.org/wiki/Hash-based_message_authentication_code)]
   - Signature Encryption Method, Secure Hash Algorithm (1) Method, Encrypted Text
 * RSA-SHA1 [[W](http://en.wikipedia.org/wiki/RSA_(algorithm\))]
   - Signature Encryption Method, Secure Hash Algorithm (1) coupled with a public and private key.
-You may have seen this being used for your github account at one point, also in SSH.
+You may have seen this being used for your Github account at one point, also in SSH.
 * Service
   - Provider of information, data-source, or supplying use.
 Twitter is an example of a service.
 * Signature Method